synyx/tales/README.md

 # Talecabulary

 You are the **Bookbinder** and the **Storyteller**!
-The image you use is the idea you want the convey, that is the **Tale** you want to tell.
+The image you use is the idea you want to convey, that is the **Tale** you want to tell.
 Your Tale consists of several **Sections** (that replace slides), which are assembled in the Storyline of your Tale. **Chapters** can further structure your Sections, making the Story more understandable.

 ## Prerequisites

-All you need is the image, a web browser and Java installed! :) Tales supports all kinds of image formats, from simple jpg to sophisticated vector graphics.
+All you need is a computer running Windows, Linux or MacOS – and the image with your Tale! :)
+Tales supports all kinds of image formats, from simple JPEGs to sophisticated vector graphics like SVGs.

 ## Installation

-- Install Java (if you do not already have it)
-- Download the JAR file of the latest [release of Tales]
+- Download the [latest release of Tales] for your platform.
+  Usually only the `tales-desktop-...` version is needed.
-- Execute the JAR
+- Execute the downloaded file.
-- Point your browser to localhost:3000

 ## Taletorial

 Set up your first Tale.

-- Create an image that tells the Tale you want to share
+- Create an image that tells the Tale you want to share.
-- Start Tales
+- Start Tales.
-- Open your web browser and go to the following address: `localhost:3000`
-- Enter the name of your Tale and press enter
+- Enter the name of your Tale and press enter.
-- Choose the Tale you want to tell, that is the path to your image on your computer
+- Choose the Tale you want to tell, that is the path to your image on your computer.
-- Now press `Ctrl` (or `cmd` on a Mac) and use your mouse to create the your Sections
+- Now press `Ctrl` (or `cmd` on a Mac) and use your mouse to create your Sections.
-- Check your Tale in the Storyline, and use the left and right arrows on your keyboard while pressing `Shift`to rearrange the order of your sections, or use `Delete` to remove a slide
+- Check your Tale in the Storyline, and use the left and right arrows on your keyboard while pressing `Shift`to rearrange the order of your sections, or press `Delete` to remove a slide.
-- Press `Tell!` and tell your Tale by using the left and right arrows of your keyboard to navigate among the sections
+- Press `Tell!` and tell your Tale by using the left and right arrows of your keyboard to navigate between the sections.
-- Use the `Back` Button of your browser to return into the edit mode for your Tale
+- Use the `Back` Button of your browser to return to the editor.

 A video tutorial is coming soon!